learn-co-curriculum/spring-mod-1-application-properties/README.md

   - `validate`: Checks if the entity definitions match an existing table schema.
   - `update`: Does not drop databases.
 Only updates the table schema.
   - `none`: Does not make any changes to the database.
-  - We will use the `create-drop` value when we first create and persist data.
+  - We will use the `create` value when we first create and persist data.
     Afterwards, we'll switch it to `none` for the read, update, and delete operations, as this is a common practice when deploying to a production environment.